zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/workout-H.md

   - Workout could be good, but not nutrition advice
 - Barry Jizzleberry 1

+# A draft for making graceful downgrade strategy for daily workout

 # STUPID PROBLEMS
 - Muscle discomfort in calves
   - [Creatine, Muscle Cramping and Muscle Tightness](http://www.andersenchiro.com/Creatine,%20Muscle%20Cramping%20and%20Muscle%20Tightness.htm)